gbbns/static.gbbns.co/content/speaking/_index.md

 # Speaking

 ## Upcoming talks

-No currently scheduled talks.
-Please send me an email if you’d like me to speak at your event.
+* <a href="https://www.wearesigma.com/campdigital/2018/chris-gibbons/" rel="noopener">Camp Digital May 2018 - Manchester: TBC</a>

-## Previous talks (slides/transcripts)
+<a href="mailto:chris@gbbns.co" rel="noopener">Please send me an email if you’d like me to speak at your event.</a>